ysoh286/honours-project-2017/detailed-notes.md

 This document contains findings, examples, and all kinds of things related to the project.
 Will be updated weekly...

+**Things to keep in mind:** When you get to a point where things start to take longer than expected, it's better to build your own.

+---

-## Week 7 (20/04 - 04/05): Expressing thoughts
+## Week 7-8 (20/04 - 04/05): Expressing ideas

 **Q: Think about how you'd like to express a solution to the three challenges without thinking about existing tools (can be in pseudo-code, concepts, diagrams...)**

-- How would you develop your version to achieve interactivity that users want to use??
+How would you develop your version to achieve interactivity that users want to use??

+- Assumption: a static plot with no interactivity attached is provided.
+- different functions for plotting, different functions for adding/removing interactivity
-- A system that shows what R objects correspond to what JavaScript objects (so for example, like how grid has grid.ls() and iPlots has iObj.list(), be able to a list of R objects with their corresponding JavaScript ids/object labels).
-For the user the R-object list might be useful, for developers that want to add customised interactions via JavaScript, they'd know exactly which objects to call.
-There could be a possibility of writing JavaScript in R directly (something like what onRender() from the htmlwidgets package does.))
+- A function that shows which R objects correspond to which JavaScript/SVG elements/DOM objects (so for example, like how grid has grid.ls() and iPlots has iobj.list(), be able generate a list of R objects with their corresponding JavaScript ids/object labels).
+For the user the R-object list would be useful, for developers that want to add customised interactions via JavaScript, they'd know which objects to call.
+There could be a possibility of writing JavaScript in R directly (something like what onRender() from the htmlwidgets package does, and Shiny's JavaScript functions.))
+- Something that allows easy mapping and interchange between data and pixel co-ordinates
+- Differentiation between objects (points, lines, axes, titles...) that make up the plot, additional objects as layers (objects that make up a layer), and the entire plot itself (layers that make up a plot), so that interactivity can be customised in different ways

+- Some of these things are already present in the gridSVG package.
+There is a naming structure between grid objects and SVG elements generated, and there are functions + XML package that allow mappings/elements to be retrieved in both JS and R.

+*Most of these ideas are very similar to what existing tools might have already - such as combining iPlots/grid's ability to be able to return, add and remove ids and objects easily, event types from htmlwidgets that we've been looking at (specifically Plotly, crosstalk), and my basic knowledge of attaching simple interactions to SVG/DOM elements.
+Maybe these ideas are a bit too simplistic or requires more thought, and could be a challenge/complex to develop....*

 **Boxplots:**
 - If the box plot was built in layers: have functions that allow user to - link layers together, add layers, remove layers easily.
-- Also have a way to refer to plot objects as javascript objects (or match up their ids defined in R) in order to attach interactions easily

 - Imaginary pseudo-code: